 The disadvantage of helium is that it is very expensive.
 A gas cylinder with helium costs hundreds of dollars.
 In addition, the voice will become ridiculous after breathing.

-Nitrogen is not the only intoxicating gas in the small diving oxygen tank.
+Nitrogen is not the only intoxicating gas in the miniature scuba tank.
 Almost all gases except helium will have the effect of "intoxication", including oxygen and carbon dioxide.

 Therefore, diving tutorials will repeatedly emphasize that the movement should be controlled, rhythmic, not panic, and try to avoid violent movements.

-To remind everyone, in order to avoid contaminated gas in the small diving oxygen tank, you must choose a reputable and regular diving center when diving!
+To remind everyone, in order to avoid contaminated gas in the mini scuba oxygen tank, you must choose a reputable and regular diving center when diving!